 - Being able to perform replay attacks on the same chain

-- Being able to change Safe settings or module settings without consent of owners
+- Being able to change Safe settings or module settings without the consent of owners

-- Any files, modules or libraries other than the ones mentioned above
+- Any files, Safe Modules or libraries other than the ones mentioned above

 - More efficient gas solutions

 - Any points listed as an already known weaknesses

 - Any points listed in the audit or formal verification results reports

 - Any points fixed in a newer version